 If you’re decorating your envelope, take a moment to decide when it’s best to do this.

 If I’m printing onto my envelope, I cut the shape and print onto that.
-As you can see from the picture above, my favourite way to decorate an envelope is to print using a Jelly Plate.
+We like to print with fruit and vegetables to make envelopes, as it’s incredibly easy and it’s a good way to involve children.
+Another favourite way to decorate an envelope is to print using a Jelly Plate.
 If you have no idea what Jelly Printing is, read this!

 Cut out your envelope

 There are three easy ways to make a pattern for your envelope.

 1 Dismantle an envelope of a suitable size, lay it flat and draw around the outside.

 2 Use this Envelope Template, which is the right size for a postcard and is the same width as an A4 sheet of paper.